canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

 The Requirer is expected to

-- retrieve the Role ID and Secret ID from the Juju secret that was identified by the Requirer
+- retrieve the AppRole credentials (Role ID and Secret ID) from the Juju secret that was identified by the Provider
-- create a new token
+- create a new token from the AppRole credentials
 - configure Vault using a `seal "transit"` stanza and in the Vault config
   - set the `address` to the address provided in the databag
+  - set the `mount_path` to the mount path provided in the databag
   - set the `key_name` to the key name provided in the databag
-  - set the `mount_path` to `charm-autounseal`
   - set the token to the one created from the AppRole credentials
   - store the CA certificate locally, and set the CA certificate path